cbagheri420/PNW_photomap/README.md

 Database & Storage: Firebase Firestore & Storage
 UX Enhancements: Custom animations, responsive design, intuitive user controls

+(To launch, right click index.html and select open with live server, will open a tab in your browser)

 This project demonstrates strong frontend skills with JavaScript, modern UI/UX design principles, integration with cloud services, and effective data visualization techniques.
 The code is clean, well-organized, and showcases thoughtful implementation of user-centered features.